node-js-libs/node.io/README.md

 - Filtering / sanitizing a list
 - MapReduce
-- Loading a list of URLs and scraping and saving some data from each
+- Loading a list of URLs and scraping some data from each
 - Parsing log files
 - Transforming data from one format to another, e.g. from CSV to a database
-- Recursively load all files in a directory and it's subdirectories and execute a command on each file
+- Recursively load all files in a directory and execute a command on each

 ## Why node.io?